DanielFPandolfoMendoza/TFG-Algoritmos/Memory/memory.md

 <p>Lastly, I will upload the results of this algorithm to compare them with those from the second part of this TFG, where I will develop a new version of the algorithm.</p>

+<h1>DAY 5</h1>

+<p>Today I obtained the results of the Phase 1 algorithm and created an Excel file to store them.
+I haven't created a tag yet, as these results might be incorrect or incomplete.
+Once I review them with my professor and make any necessary adjustments, I will update the file and assign a proper tag.</p>

+<h1>DAY 6</h1>

+<p>Over the past two days, I've been making changes to the code so that it can perform 100 executions of the algorithm and automatically store the best result.
+After that, I also improved and reorganized the Excel file containing the results.
+I have posted the updated version in the project's Markdown for documentation and review.</p>